lerina/lerina.github.io/about.md

 - **I**nspiration or **I**rritation  (to heal) <a href="./#paIn"> more ...</a>
 - **N**iche and **N**eeds (to get started) <a href="./#paiN"> more ...</a>

-Don't butcher your way through your IT Project. everybody can write code.
+Don't butcher your way through your IT Project.
+Everybody can write code.
 But not everybody can write good code.
 Like wise anybody can talk about design, but not everybody can actually deliver a good design.
 Talent is where creativity and practice meet repetitively.